MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 For a client to construct the equivalent of an Alt-Svc HTTP response header:

 1. For each RR, the SvcDomainName MUST be inserted as the uri-host.
+   If SvcDomainName is empty ("") then the RRNAME for the HTTPSSVC record MUST be inserted as the uri-host.
 2. The RRs SHOULD be ordered by increasing SvcFieldPriority, with shuffling for equal SvcFieldPriority values.
 Clients MAY choose to further prioritize alt-values where address records are immediately